ShiuLab/Manuscript_Code/2023_Ath_multi-omics/README.md

 Rscript 05_order_methylation_sites.r
 ```

->>>>Combine all files with single-site presence/absence state of methylation, the output file is Methylation_genome_wide_383_accessions.csv
+>>>>Combine all files with the single-site presence/absence state of methylation, and the output file is Methylation_genome_wide_383_accessions.csv

 ```
 python 06_combine_all_methylation_files.py
 ```

->>>>To distinguish the un-methylated sites (value should be 0) from sites with missing information (values should be NA to be imputed in the future), we first converted all 0 values as NA, and then filled the NAs using information from SNP matrix.
+>>>>To distinguish the un-methylated sites (value should be 0) from sites with missing information (values should be NA to be imputed in the future), we first converted all 0 values to NAs, and then filled the NAs using information from SNP matrix.

 >>>>>Get targeted methylated sites (all single sites which were methylated in at least one accession) for each accession.
-The input file is the downloaded *.tsv files, and the file Methylation_sites_listgenome_wide_383_accessions.txt is output from python 04_get_methylation_list.py
+The input files are the downloaded *.tsv files, and the file Methylation_sites_listgenome_wide_383_accessions.txt is output from python 04_get_methylation_list.py

 ```
 awk \'{print "Chr"$1"_"$2"_"$4"_"$3}\' < inputFile > inputFile_selected_columns